-In this study we develop a Multi-species size spectrum model (MSSM) parameterized to represent a simplified version of the food web in the Baltic proper (ICES sub divisions 25-29+32, Appendix Fig SX).
-This food web is here characterized by three fish species: cod (Gadus morhua), sprat (Sprattus sprattus) and herring (Clupea harengus).
-These species all have analytical stock assessments, they are the most important species commercially in this southern sub-region of the Baltic and they are dominant species in terms of biomass.
-We also model one pelagic and one benthic background resource spectra, which constitute dynamic food sources for the smallest individuals in each species (such as phyto- and zooplankton, gobiidaes and other small fish).
+We developed a Multi-species size spectrum model (MSSM) parameterized to represent a simplified version of the food web in the pelagic central Baltic Sea ecosystem?
+(Baltic proper) (ICES sub divisions 25-29+32, Appendix Fig SX).
+Baltic Sea is semi-enclosed brackish sea and has high simplified food web, with the pelagic component dominated by xxx.
+This food web is here characterized by three fish species: cod (Gadus morhua), sprat (Sprattus sprattus) and herring (Clupea harengus), and their prey.
+These species are dominant species in terms of biomass, they are the most important species commercially in this southern sub-region of the Baltic and they all have analytical stock assessments.
+We also model one pelagic (such as phyto- and zooplankton, mysids) and one benthic background resource spectrum (benthic inverts, gobiidaes and other small fish?), which constitute dynamic food sources for the smallest individuals of each of the three fish species,.

 Size-spectrum model